jdhitsolutions/PSWorkItem/README.md

 ## Future Tasks or Commands

 + Password protection options
-+ A WPF form for entering new work items
++ A WPF and/or TUI form for entering new work items
-+ A WPF form for displaying and managing items.
++ A WPF and/or TUI form for displaying and managing work items.

 If you have an enhancement suggestion, please submit it as an Issue.